 In order to get to a deeper level, you need to not only recognize what you’re looking at but be able to respond to it in a new and interesting way.

 What you need to be able to do is not just recognize the problem when you’re looking at those types of problems but recognize them within the general universe of other types of problems that you’re looking at.
 Just like when you’re sitting in the exam.
 A core skill is being able to not just recognize the problem but also have a good idea of what to do when you encounter that type of problem.

 A work rate problem, to take this example further isn’t a particular problem, it’s a category of problems.
-Depending upon the way they introduce this problem determines what solution paths, what avenues of approach are going to be the most useful, the most time-efficient and depending on your learning style the most intuitive for you.
+The way they introduce this problem determines what solution paths, what avenues of approach are going to be the most useful, the most time-efficient, and depending on your learning style, the most intuitive for you.
 The skill that you really want to grow in watching GMAT videos is using them as a basis in order to have a better sense of what you ought to be doing.
-That is, develop the skill of decision-making in an unknown environment not just identification.
+That is, develop the skill of decision-making in an unknown environment, not just identification.

 If you enjoyed this video watch: How to Avoid Stupid Mistakes on the GMAT.